asadsarwar261/Life-Skill/tiny-habits.md

 **Reduce Friction:** Minimize the steps required to perform the habit.
 **The Two-Minute Rule:** The book advises starting with a version of the habit that takes two minutes or less **Prime the Environment:** Optimize your environment to make the desired habit the default action.

+## Q7: Write about the book's perspective on how to make a habit harder to do?

+To make a habit harder to do, the book suggests strategies that increase friction and reduce convenience.

+The extra steps create a barrier that makes it less likely for you to engage in the habit impulsively.

+**Inversion of the Two-Minute Rule:** Just as the two-minute rule is used to start a good habit, it can be used to make bad habits harder.
+Adding time in the involvement of bad habbit can discourage you from indulging.

+**Designing Your Environment:** Make undesirable habits more difficult by altering environment.